The water pump on your RV can become a forgettable appliance, as long as it works. When it doesn’t.

 It will draw a maximum of 10 amp when operating at maximum capacity.

-It also supplies an ample flow rate up to four gallons per minute, which is great for anyone that’s tired of feeling like their RV shower is barely powerful enough to wash the soap off their body.
+It also supplies an ample flow rate of up to four gallons per minute, which is great for anyone that’s tired of feeling like their RV shower is barely powerful enough to wash the soap off their body.

 The pressure switch on this pump can be set to a maximum pressure setting of 55 PSI.

 Designed to be installed either vertically or horizontally, this pump can adapt to the current setup in your motorhome or travel trailer.

 It also includes Flow Reaction Technology, which is just a fancy way of saying that the manufacturer has taken steps to reduce cycling and increase the length of time that this pump maintains the preset pressure in your pipes.